SuperOfficeDocs/superoffice-docs/docs/apps/standard.md

 # This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

 # Mandatory fields.
-title: standard       # (Required) Very important for SEO.
+title: standard_app       # (Required) Very important for SEO.
 Intent in a unique string of 43-59 chars including spaces.
-description:                    # (Required) Important for SEO.
+description: Standard apps for SuperOffice Online # (Required) Important for SEO.
 Recommended character length is 115-145 characters including spaces.
 author: {github-id}             # Your GitHub alias.
 keywords:
 so.topic: concept           # article, howto, reference, concept, guide

 # Optional fields.
 Don't forget to remove # if you need a field.
 so.envir: cloud              # cloud or onsite
-# so.client:                    # online, web, win, pocket, or mobile
+so.client: online           # online, web, win, pocket, or mobile
 ---

-# About standard apps for SuperOffice Online
+# Standard apps for SuperOffice Online

 Standard applications are built to fit many and available in the SuperOffice App Store.
 In contrast, custom applications are one-off customizations for your company or a customer's company only.